 Lotteries are a form of gambling that involves purchasing tickets for a chance to win prizes, often with large jackpots.
 These games are often administered by state governments or federal governments.

-The first known lottery dates back to the 15th century in Europe.
+The first known Data SGP Hari ini dates back to the 15th century in Europe.
 Records show that some towns in the Low Countries held public lotteries to raise money for town fortifications and help the poor.